svnxxa/music-streamed-analysis/README.md

 The project involves the following analytical steps:
 - Data Wrangling: cleaning, scaling, and transforming the dataset, including converting the `streams` column to a numeric type and applying a log transformation for better visualization.
 > Data Transformation
-> To better analyze the data, I created two versions of the dataset with different transformations applied to the `streams` column:
+> To better analyze the data, two versions of the dataset with different transformations applied to the `streams` column were created:
-> 1. **Scaled Data:** In this version, the `streams` column is scaled by dividing by 1 million to convert the values into millions.
+> 1. **Scaled Data:** In this version, the `streams` column was scaled by dividing by 1 million to convert the values into millions.
 This makes the data easier to interpret and visualize without altering the underlying distribution.
-> 2. **Log-Transformed Data:** In the second version, a log transformation is applied to the `streams` column.
+> 2. **Log-Transformed Data:** In the second version, a log transformation was applied to the `streams` column.
 This transformation is particularly useful for compressing large values, reducing skewness, and making it easier to identify patterns in the data.
 >
 > Both versions of the dataset are used in different analyses to explore how these transformations impact the results and interpretations.